Geography, Geology and the Environment

 As part of the university's Welcome Festival there will be a "Green Zone".
 Make sure you pop along and introduce yourself to the students there, many of whom will be studying the same degree as you.
 This will also highlight all the exciting opportunities there are to get involved with.

-Although we don’t expect you to have been doing preparatory reading for the degree programme, if you are keen to get started and do some background reading and start thinking about environment and sustainability issues, we would recommend purchasing either of the following books, which will prove useful throughout your degree:
+Although we don’t expect you to have been doing preparatory reading for the degree programme, if you are keen to get started and do some background reading and start thinking about environment and sustainability issues, we would recommend the following books, which will prove useful throughout your degree:

 - Mulligan, M. (2014) An Introduction to Sustainability.
 Environmental, Social and Personal Perspectives.
 Earthscan.